-C2 Link interruptions. + Any temporary situation where the C2 Link is unavailable, discontinuous, introduces too much delay, or has inadequate integrity; but where the lost C2 Link decision time has not been exceeded. + Applicable as of 26 November 2026.
+C2 Link interruptions. + Any temporary situation where the C2 Link is unavailable, discontinuous, introduces too much delay, or has inadequate integrity; but where the lost C2 Link decision time has not been exceeded.

-C2 Link log. + A record of the activities related to the C2 Link. + Applicable as of 26 November 2026.
+C2 Link log. + A record of the activities related to the C2 Link.

-C2 Link service. [†]A communication service providing the C2 Link. [†] Applicable as of 26 November 2026.
+C2 Link service. [†]A communication service providing the C2 Link.

-C2 Link service area. [†] The area within the C2 Link coverage area where the C2 Link QoSD meets the QoSR. [†] Applicable as of 26 November 2026.
+C2 Link service area. + The area within the C2 Link coverage area where the C2 Link QoSD meets the QoSR.